adelpro/nextpalestine/readme.md

 ### How to Run nextpalestine

+> [!IMPORTANT]
+> Important: DO NOT commit this file to your version control system (e.g., Git) for security reasons.

 Here's a basic guide on getting started with nextpalestine:

 1. **Clone the repository**: Use `git clone https://github.com/adelpro/nextpalestine.git` to clone the nextpalestine repository to your local machine.